 Since 2008, the SIB Bioinformatics Awards acknowledge the best work by early career bioinformaticians and ground-breaking resources every other year.
 The awards are open to researchers from all over the world.
 There is something for everyone, with three categories to choose from: PhD Paper Award, Early Career Award and Innovative Resource Award.
 Find out about the top reasons to enter and the selection criteria.
-Stay tuned for the 2023 laureates’ announcement during the [BC]2 conference and sign up to take part in the next edition!
+Laureates are announced during the [BC]2 conference.
+Sign up to receive updates on how to take part in the next edition in 2025!

 The SIB Bioinformatics Awards honour excellence in three categories:

 - Cash prize: winners of the SIB Bioinformatics Awards receive a cash prize ranging from 5,000 to 10,000 CHF.

 - Opportunity to attend the [BC]2 Basel Computational Biology Conference during which the awards ceremony takes place: a great networking and career development opportunity at one of the major bioinformatics events in Europe.
 Watch the video to discover the event and the past laureates!